Theodor Heuss: Nazi Germany

 During the 1920s and early 1930s, Heuss was a staunch supporter of the democratic Weimar Republic and an opponent of Adolf Hitler's Nazi Party, about which he published one of the first comprehensive analyses in 1932 with the book Hitlers Weg ("Hitler's Way").
 However, on 23 March 1933, along with his four fellow DStP parliamentarians, Heuss voted in favour of the Enabling Act (Ermächtigungsgesetz), granting Chancellor Adolf Hitler quasi-dictatorial powers.
 He had set out to abstain, but after Heinrich Brüning indicated that with regard to the Reichskonkordat the Centre Party MPs would assent, ultimately subordinated to party discipline.
-Alternative views of Hermann Dietrich, Weimar Republic finance minister claim that he was part of the majority in favor of voting for the enabling law.
+Alternative views of Hermann Dietrich, Weimar Republic finance minister, claim that he was part of the majority in favour of voting for the enabling law.

 When Germany became a one-party state, the DStP was dissolved on 28 June 1933 and Heuss was divested of his Reichstag mandate by decree of Minister of the Interior Wilhelm Frick with effect from 8 July.
 He also lost his positions at the Deutsche Hochschule für Politik and at the Deutscher Werkbund.
 Several of his books were banned and burned during the Nazi book burnings.

-Following the end of his term he returned to private life.
+Following the end of his term, he returned to private life.
 During the Nazi era, he stayed in contact with a network of liberals, leading to contacts with the German resistance towards the end of the war, though he was not an active resister.
-In 1936 Heuss faced a publication ban, nevertheless in 1941 he became an employee of the Frankfurter Zeitung, one of the few remaining liberal newspapers at that time.
-Heuss wrote under pseudonyms until publishing of the paper was finally prohibited in 1943.
+In 1936, Heuss faced a publication ban; nevertheless in 1941 he became an employee of the Frankfurter Zeitung, one of the few remaining liberal newspapers at that time.
+Heuss wrote under pseudonyms until the publishing of the paper was finally prohibited in 1943.
 He spent the following years writing a biography of Robert Bosch.

-In 1940/41, Heuss was a contributor to the Nazi newspaper Das Reich, launched by Joseph Goebbels as a more intellectual version of the crude antisemitism spread by Nazi publications.
+In 1940–1941, Heuss was a contributor to the Nazi newspaper Das Reich, launched by Joseph Goebbels as a more intellectual version of the crude antisemitism spread by Nazi publications.
 His eight articles were of a rather apolitical nature focussing on classical literature.